 OCCURRENCE

 Brown Soils occur in places in which summer dryness is uncommon and that are not waterlogged in winter.
-They are the most extensive New Zealand soils.
+They are the most extensive soil order in New Zealand

 ACCESSORY PROPERTIES OF THE ORDER

 Dispersed secondary oxides.
 Secondary iron and aluminium oxides are dispersed throughout the soil mass.
 The soil is brunified (i.e. iron and aluminium oxides form coatings around phyllosilicate clay particles and form bridges between these particles and humus).
 P retention is moderate to very high.